Carotid Artery Disease (Stenosis)

 Over time, the buildup of fatty substances and cholesterol narrows the carotid arteries.
 This decreases blood flow to the brain and increases the risk of a stroke.

-Carotid disease is very highly associated with stroke.
 Approximately 75% of all ischemic strokes occur in the distribution of the carotid arteries in the neck.
-Commonly, a piece of the plaque that develops in the carotid artery breaks off and travels to the brain causing either Transient ischemic attack (TIA) or stroke.
+Commonly, a piece of the plaque that develops in the carotid artery breaks off and travels to the brain causing either transient ischemic attack (TIA) or stroke.

 Detecting and Diagnosing Carotid Disease